tomrndom/osf-website/src/pages/about/staff/index.md

         web and mobile applications where form meets function, blending design and development to generate high code quality with ‘don’t make me think’ interfaces.
 Started in 2001 by J.P.
-Maxwell, Tipit maintains a global team of senior engineers and designers who have partnered with the OIF since 2012 to help develop custom tooling for the OIF's global events, marketing websites, content management systems, and mobile apps.
+Maxwell, Tipit maintains a global team of senior engineers and designers who have partnered with the OpenInfra Foundation since 2012 to help develop custom tooling for the OpenInfra Foundation's global events, marketing websites, content management systems, and mobile apps.
 Devoted to open source software initiatives, Tipit utilizes open source tooling and has released several open source projects.